Skip to main content

 Fishing Education (Aquatic Ed)

-Department of Wildlife Conservation employees and certified volunteers offer free fishing clinics across the state for the public to participate in to learn about the sport of fishing in Oklahoma.
-If you are interested in learning more about fishing, or looking to jump back in, you might want to attend one of the classes offered.
+The Department of Wildlife Conservation employees offer free fishing clinics across the state for the public to participate in and learn about the sport of fishing in Oklahoma.
+If you are interested in learning more about fishing or looking to jump back in, you might want to attend one of the classes offered.
 A list of public fishing clinics can be found in the following link below.

 Developed in 1988, the program's objectives are: